GOLD MEDAL WINNER OF THE IBPA’S 2016 BENJAMIN FRANKLIN AWARD FOR BEST NEW VOICE IN FICTION

 Faith Sullivan, author of seven novels, including The Cape Ann and Good Night Mr. Wodehouse.

 DON’T PUT THE BOATS AWAY (seeking a publisher)

-How does one survive losing a husband, a son, a brother in a brutal war?
+How does one survive losing a son, a brother in a brutal war?
 Don’t Put the Boats Away explores the power that the past has to shape today and tomorrow.
 Grief and family secrets don’t simply fade away.
 For the Sutton family, the death of their “golden boy” Eddie in World War II resounds for decades, compelling daughter Harriet and son Nat to try to compensate to their parents—Eleanor and George—for Eddie’s absence.
 Both Harriet and Nat struggle with their autocratic father over their professional ambitions.
 Harriet joins the family business.
 Meanwhile Nat, an aspiring jazz musician, flunks out of his father’s alma mater and is sent away to labor in a mill in Minnesota; eventually he becomes a heart surgeon in Minneapolis.
 As the members of the family attempt to rebuild their lives, they pay high prices for denying their grief.
 When Harriet and Nat embrace their passions and face their own truths, they finally discover the resilience to turn their losses into gains and find intimacy and independence in their relationships.

 Semi-Finalist for the 2015 Eludia Award